PlumpMath/csharp-coroutine-experiment/README.md

 Just wanted to see if it would be possible to implement coroutines in C# similar to the LUA example in Seven More Languages in Seven Weeks.
 Also wanted to mess with the VSCode IDE announced at build on my Mac.

+Return from coroutine is always a number of seconds to delay before reentering the method.

+The scheduler is temporally coupled by using DateTime directly and there are no tests.
+Again, this is experimental code.